zcot/list-apt-installs/README.md

 ## How can I use it?
 You have to install it.
-You can use a package manager, or import it as and external package, or build/install it.
+You can use a package manager, or import it as an external package, or build/install it.
 Then simply run with command:
 ```
 list-apt-installs
 ```